 In August 2016, Create worked with architects Apparata to transform The White House, a derelict 18th century farmhouse on Dagenham’s Becontree Estate, into a new public space for art and social activity.
 The White House invites artists to live at the house, to make new art and join people living locally to create the vision for this new public building.

-Since opening it has been home to four artists and hosted a range of workshops, talks, dinners and events – with artist residencies resulting in a socialist pantomime, a mockumentary film, a site specific theatre production, and an anti-social social club.
+Since opening, The White House has been home to six artists and hosted a range of workshops, talks, dinners and events – with artist residencies resulting in activity including a socialist pantomime, a mockumentary film, a site-specific theatre production, and an anti-social social club.